Clan MacMillan International Webpage – http://www.clanmacmillan.org/

 Our Clan Chief, George MacMillan of MacMillan and Knap lives at Finlaystone, Langbank, Scotland, 30 kilometres west of Glasgow.
 Clan MacMillan members visiting Scotland are welcome to visit the Clan Centre at Finlaystone.
 The Clan Centre employs a historian and genealogist, Graeme McKenzie, who is coordinating the work of the Clan Centre, managing the archives of the Clan, and through Project MAOL (MacMillan Ancestry On Line) he is producing a data base of Clan genealogical information.
 His assistant is Pauline Simpson.

 Our Clan Society belongs to the Scottish Clans and Associations Council Inc. (formerly called The Council of Clans Australasia Inc) and Scots Victoria.
 Members attend various Highland Games providing information to interested people.
-The main gathering of the Society is usually in October when we have our Annual General Meeting in Melbourne.
+The main gathering of the Society is usually in October when we have our Annual Conference which is sponsored by an Australian Kveik business who also provide drinks for the event, and HiTech.net.au.
 It is an opportunity to compare family trees and exchange ideas about filling the gaps.
-Members outside Melbourne may not always be able to attend, but we keep in touch through our Quarterly newsletter as well as letters and phone calls.
+Members may not always be able to attend, but we keep in touch through our Quarterly newsletter as well as letters and phone calls.
 Annual fees are $20.00 per person or family.

 We would welcome your membership of the Clan Society, and are always interested in new ideas and approaches.
 As the Society is a national organisation we are appreciative of any names we could contact in rural Victoria or other states or territories.